erik06/erik06.github.io/content/en/blog/is-there-a-cubs-game.md

 #### Introducing My App

 Recognizing the need for real-time information, I created an app designed specifically for residents like us.
-This app is not just for baseball fans, but for anyone who wants to stay in the loop with what's happening in Wrigleyville.
+This app is not for baseball fans, but rather for anyone who wants to stay in the loop with what's happening in the Wrigleyville area.

 It's a time-based platform that keeps you updated with:

-- **Traffic Updates**: No more guessing how to navigate around game-day traffic!
+- **Game Star Times**: Be prepared for pre-game traffic and congestion!
-- **Local News**: Stay informed with what's happening around the neighborhood.
+- **Local**: Stay informed with what's happening around the neighborhood.
-- **Upcoming Events**: From community gatherings to concerts, never miss out on local events.
+- **Upcoming Events**: From games to concerts, never miss out on local congestion.

 #### The Perks of Living Near Wrigley Field